CaiProgramming/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. map() returns a new array with the results that you provided

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? they are similar but a method is called within a class.
 3. What is closure?
+   a way to get private local variables in a function without making a global var

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. if you use new you use this as it is a new object

+with apply call or bind you pass this to specifiy that this is the object you want to call

+in a method you call this to grab the local vars for this object.

+when a function is called in the global scope the this specifiys the window object

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to be able to pass parameters up to the parent class

 ## Project Set up